-Since his admission the Washington Bar, Sean has repeatedly and successfully represented clients against the Washington Liquor and Cannabis Board.
+Before moving, Sean held a medical marijuana card from the state of Colorado.
+Since his admission to practice in Washington, Sean has repeatedly and successfully defended clients against the Washington State Liquor and Cannabis Board.
+(WSLCB)

 Bonnie Fong has been a part of the Washington cannabis industry since 2008.
 Prior to law school, Bonnie earned her Bachelor's Degree with honors from the University of Washington.
 Bonnie graduated cum laude from the Seattle University School of Law, where she completed three legal clinics and two externships, including a judicial externship at the Equal Employment Opportunity Commission (EEOC).

 Bonnie's focus areas are cannabis compliance, liquor and beverage law, landlord and tenant issues, litigation, and administrative law.

 Bonnie has been in the cannabis industry since 2008, when she began volunteering for Seattle drug policy reform groups such as Seattle Hempfest and Sensible Washington in leadership roles.
 Shortly after, she received cannabis education and training through various roles in cannabis retailers, producers and processors for over 6 years by the time she became an attorney.
 Armed with her knowledge of cannabis production, processing, sales, and management, Bonnie graduated law school and joined C3 Law Group.